 During the home study, your social worker and the court will examine the nature of the felony and any other past offenses on your criminal record(s).
 If the felony was non-violent and did not involve child or domestic abuse or neglect, the court and your social worker may approve you to adopt.

 All adults within an adoptive home are required to undergo criminal background and abuse checks, typically on both a state and federal level.
-Potential adoptive parents who have been convicted of a felony may be approved by the court on a case-by-case basis during the home study process, so they’ll need to first apply through their adoption agency before reaching that point in the Kansas adoption process.
+Potential adoptive parents who have been convicted of a felony may be approved by the court on a case-by-case basis during the home study, so they’ll need to first apply through their adoption agency before reaching that point in the Kansas adoption process.

-You don’t need to own your home or be wealthy to adopt, but your adoption agency and home study provider will want to verify that you’re financially stable enough to provide for a child at this point in your life.
+Financial Requirements: You don’t need to own your home or be wealthy to adopt, but your adoption agency and home study provider will want to verify that you’re financially stable enough to provide for a child at this point in your life.
 Financial statements are collected as part of your Kansas home study.

 Leaving behind any infertility grief you may have experienced so you can move from the dream of having a baby biologically to the dream of having a baby via adoption.